iossifovlab/gpf/userdocs/administration/getting_started.rst

 Restart the GPF development web server and select the `comp_all` study.
-You should see a :ref:`phenotool-ui` tab.
+You should see a :ref:`phenotype_tool_ui` tab.
 Once you have selected it, you can select a phenotype measure of your choice.
 To get the tool to acknowledge the variants in the ``comp_all`` study, select the `All` option of the `Present in Parent` field.
 Since the effect types of the variants in the comp study are only `Missense` and `Synonymous`, you may wish to de-select the `LGDs` option under the `Effect Types` field.
 There are is also the option to